losandes/heinz-95729/exercises/322-ioc-containers/README.md

 ## Testing Your Work

-1. To test your work, with a terminal prompt in this directory, run: `node exercise`
+1. To test your work, with a terminal prompt in the "exercises" directory, run: `node index -m 322`

 ## Extra Challenge